bensutherland/simple_pop_stats/README.md

 `obj <- obj.bck`

 #### Rename microsat data ####
-If you are working with *MGL_GSI* microsat data, and want to clean your population names, use the following to drop all characters after the first space:
+If working with _MGL_GSI_ microsat data, clean population names:
-`fix_pop_names(df = obj)`

-...and if you would like to append regions to the end of the population name:
 ```
+# Remove everything after the first space in pop names:
+fix_pop_names(df = obj)
+# As above, plus add the repunit name to the end of the pop name:
-# Set the path to your names.txt file (names.dat but tab-delimited)
+# First set the path to your names.txt file (tab-delimited names.dat)
 stock_code.FN <- "<full/path/to/names.txt>"
-# Fix microsat pop names
 fix_pop_names(df = obj, stock_code.FN = stock_code.FN)
 ```
+note: caution, if everything before the space is not unique between populations could cause populations to be merged

 ## 03. Characterize Data ##
 To find the number of samples, markers, alleles, and sample size per population, use the following: